Tea side effects

 Of course, everybody is very familiar with the fact of its antioxidant nature.
 Tea consumption helps in minimizing the free radical activity of the body and thus acts as an antioxidant.

 Again tea contains many secondary metabolites that help in protecting the DNA from damage.
 It controls the free radicals in the body and unwanted DNA damage.

 Green tea helps in solving the digestion problem.
 It is also advisable by some dieticians that drinking jasmine green tea before bed helps in digestion and thus gives a relaxing sleep.

 6. Tea helps in weight loss

 The secondary metabolite that is catechins helps in the burning of extra cholesterol and fat resulting in weight reduction.

 7. Protecting skin damage

-The components present in the tea like EGCG and catechins are also helped in protecting the skin.
-These compounds help in breaking the free radicals present in the cell thus protects from cell damage and skin abnormalities.
+The components present in the tea, like EGCG and catechins, are also helped in protecting the skin.
+These compounds help in breaking the free radicals present in the cell and thus protect from cell damage and skin abnormalities.

 4. Instant energy